tjdragon/AnythingAI/README.md

 - [AutoGPT](https://agpt.co/)
 - [Google Agent Space](https://cloud.google.com/products/agentspace)
 - [Atomic Agents](https://github.com/BrainBlend-AI/atomic-agents)
+- [A2A](https://github.com/google/A2A): An open protocol enabling communication and interoperability between opaque agentic applications.

 ### Memory
 Refers to the ability of an AI system to store, retrieve, and utilize information from past interactions or experiences, much like human memory.
 This is crucial for creating more sophisticated and capable AI agents that can learn, adapt, and engage in more meaningful conversations.